mjaali/R-Squad/README.md

 `ProbableGenderByGivenName` is a fetched from an extername names database to cross-check data quality.
 `AbsentHoursPerTenure` was added to better inform the annual absence for an employee regardless of their service years.
 `Longitude` & `Latitude` were added beacuse `StoreLocation` is not standardized, i.e. can be a city name or a neighborhood name.
-It's a good substitute for a branch name.
+It's a good substitute for a branch name, except Business Unit of Head Office in Vancouver.
 We elicited the corresponding values of stores.
 These values are to proxy the location in a standard manner and __*do not represent store coordinates*__.
 This will come in handy for map visualization.

 `StoreType` are classified into 3 types of stores.
 If a customer service manager exsists and more than 40 cashoiers/